Layered Process Audits: Stop Errors and Ace Compliance

 Layer 4 – C-Level Executives:

 Senior management (top executives) engage in LPAs to gain a high-level view of the organization’s processes.
-Their audits focus on strategic aspects, such as alignment with organizational goals and regulatory compliance.
+Their quarterly audits focus on strategic aspects, such as alignment with organizational goals and regulatory compliance.
 Senior management’s involvement underscores its commitment to quality and continuous improvement.

 Cross-functional Teams: